dsmyda/Janet/README.md

 ### POST /api/preload

-Load and cache a subset of your database schema beforehand.
+Load and cache a subset of your database schema.

 Janet will fetch tables matching the filters.
 The ddl will be saved to disk and can be used when calling `/api/question`.
 See `/api/question` for more details.